JurajBurian/mailer/README.md

       content = content,
       to = Seq(new InternetAddress(ReceiverAddress)))
 val mailer = Mailer(session)
-// use try
+// recomendations: use try
 Try{mailer.send(msg)}
 // or  future
 Future{mailer.send(msg)}
 ```
 There is several methods how to create `Content`.
 If one can't find any appropriate method, `Content` constructor is able to accept sequence of instances: `javax.mail.internet.MimeBodyPart`
+_Remark:_ All methods from the Mailer trait may thrown `javax.mail.MessagingException`.
 ###Close Session
 `Mailer` "session" should be closed.
 Call `mailer.close()` or `Try{mailer.close()}` for this purpose.

-###Todo
-3. Complete `Prop` with more concrete properties
-4. more tests

 ### Changelog